 valuable consideration, in relation to the supply of a human egg, human sperm or a human embryo by a person, includes any inducement, discount or priority in the provision of a service to the person, but does not include the payment of reasonable expenses incurred by the person in connection with the supply.

-[Section 53Q inserted by No. 18 of 2004 s.
+[Section 53Q inserted: No. 18 of 2004 s.
 8.]

 Division 4 — Review of Part

-[Heading inserted by No. 18 of 2004 s.
+[Heading inserted: No. 18 of 2004 s.
 8.]

 53R.
 Review of Part